Overwatch 2 Reveals Battle Pass and Hero Unlock Info

-Overwatch 2 is less than three weeks away from launch, and Blizzard has just released new details about the battle pass and monetization system for the hero-based shooter.
-The biggest news?
-New heroes, like the upcoming support hero Kiriko, will be unlockable through the free battle pass, but not until level 55.
+We're only a few weeks away from the launch of Overwatch 2, and Blizzard on Thursday released new details about the battle pass and monetization system for the hero-based shooter.
+The new game will introduce a massive change compared to the original: New heroes, like the upcoming support hero Kiriko, will be unlockable through the free battle pass, but not until level 55.
+In the original Overwatch game, players got free, immediate access to all new heroes.

-This is a significant shift from the original Overwatch model, where players got access to all new heroes as soon as they were released.
 The change comes as part of Overwatch 2's move to a live-service, free-to-play model.
 It's also one of the biggest differences between Overwatch and Overwatch 2, right alongside changing team size from five players to six.
-Returning Overwatch players will get immediate access to all three new heroes: Sojourn, Junker Queen and Kiriko by claiming the free Founder's Pack, but future heroes will have to be unlocked.
+Returning Overwatch players will get immediate access to all three new heroes, Sojourn, Junker Queen and Kiriko, by claiming the free Founder's Pack, but future heroes will have to be unlocked.

 Like many live-service games, Overwatch 2 is offering two tracks in its battle pass: a free track with a smaller number of unlockable items, and a paid track that offers more (and arguably more sought-after) cosmetics than the free track.
 Buying the premium battle pass also grants immediate access to any new heroes that are introduced that season.
 Blizzard plans to release new heroes every other season (and back-to-back releases in the first two), with new maps being added to the game in seasons without new heroes.